post-self/post-self.ink/content/about/characters.md

 ## Jonas Anderson (he/him)

 Jonas Andersen was another member of the Council of Eight and worked to guide the System throughout the years.
+Described as lanky, 'well-preserved forties', tousled blond hair, the consummate politician.

 *Appears in:*